-Some theory and detailed description of the firewall in Keenetic routers can be found in the article 'How does a firewall work?'.
+Some theoretical information and detailed descriptions of the firewall in Keenetic routers can be found in the article 'How does a firewall work?'.

 NOTE: Important!
 The firewall will not control an existing session when a session is already installed, and then a firewall rule concerning traffic in that session is created.
 The rule will take effect after the current session is broken — forced or after the session's lifetime has expired.

 For the correct operation of the newly created rule (to reset current/active connections), you may disable and enable the corresponding network interface again on your Keenetic.

 Let's take a look at the following examples:

 We will configure firewall rules via the Keenetic web interface.
 You can do this on the Firewall page.

 TIP: Note: To block Internet access, we will define the TCP protocol in firewall rules because the Internet is based on the TCP/IP network data transfer protocols.